 News about Empirica, algorithmic trading and software development.

-In practice the ratio is calculated annually:
+In practice, the ratio is calculated annually:

 The ratio describes how much excess return you are receiving for the extra volatility that you endure for holding a riskier asset ().
-In simple words, the higher Sharpe Ratio is, the portfolio is more profitable.
+In simple words, the higher Sharpe Ratio is, the more portfolio is profitable.

-Why it is so popular?
+Why is the Sharpe ratio so popular?

 Most traders are still using the Sharpe Ratio because of its simplicity and ease of interpretation.
-It was proposed by Sharpe in 1966 and became credible to most users due to Nobel Prize in Economics for his works on Capital Asset Pricing Model ().
+It was proposed by Sharpe in 1966 and became credible to most users due to Nobel Prize in Economics for his works on the Capital Asset Pricing Model ().

 Properties of the Sharpe Ratio